Petrochemical pollution in the Ecuadorian Amazon

 A new partnership to innovate and disseminate biochar water treatment in South America

-Biochar water treatment workshop team: from left, Luis, Pablo, Lexie, JK, and Culia (the photographer).
+Biochar water treatment workshop team: from left, Luis, Pablo, Lexie, JK, and Julia (not shown - the photographer!).

-I spent 2.5 weeks this September working two incredible grassroots organizations - Amisacho Restauracion and the Clinica Ambiental - to provide training in biochar water treatment to communities in the Ecuadorian Amazon affected by petrochemical pollution.
+I spent two weeks this September working with two incredible grassroots organizations - Amisacho Restauracion and the Clinica Ambiental - to provide training in biochar water treatment to communities in the Ecuadorian Amazon affected by petrochemical pollution.

 The Oriente – the eastern, Amazonian region of Ecuador – has been heavily exploited for decades by the petrochemical industry.
 Oil pipeline ruptures are common, thousands of petrochemical waste pits dot the landscape, and sooty gas flares burn day and night combusting methane and other gases that are not economical to capture and utilize.

 See for example, the documentary Crude: